Alice-Rez/Not-to-forget/README.md

 - basic autocomplete function showing all names of existing items that corresponds to the typed search keyword (working just using mouse now)

-- possibility to check/uncheck task (to mark it as finished one), edit task (you can save changes or cancel the editing and go back to original state) or delete it (with display of alert if you want to delete it)

-- check/delete/edit is available in list of item but also when searched item is displayed in search 8just when change title in search mode, task will be no longer displayed for that search)
+- check/delete/edit is available in list of item but also when searched item is displayed in search (just when change title in search mode, task will be no longer displayed for that search)

-- in list of all to-do, user can display all tasks or just open/finished once

 ## Setup